archx3/kobina-koomson/src/blogs/brain-drain-in-a-new-dress.md

 The cost?
 Ghana loses roughly $1 billion annually due to brain drain, factoring in the investment in education and lost economic output.
 Nearly all remote workers pay no taxes on their income, and the government may not even be aware of the cost.

 Looking across the African continent, the picture is just as grim.
 The African Union estimates 70,000 skilled professionals leave Africa yearly, with nine countries, including Ghana, losing over $2 billion since 2010 just from training doctors who then migrate.
 In 2019, 2.1 million sub-Saharan Africans lived in the US, a 16-fold increase since 1980, with 53% hailing from Nigeria, Ghana, Kenya, Ethiopia, or Somalia.
-These aren’t just numbers—they’re the coders, engineers, and doctors who could be building Ghana’s future but are instead powering economies elsewhere.
+These aren’t just numbers, they’re the coders, engineers, and doctors who could be building Ghana’s future but are instead powering economies elsewhere.